 For 25 years, I practiced manual therapy in Alaska.
 My 20+ courses in CranioSacral Therapy and Visceral Manipulation made me one of the most highly-trained in Alaska in either modality.
 I’m able to work on the body’s most critical and delicate structures like the heart, lungs, respiratory diaphragm arteries, nerves, and brain components.
 Most recently, I spent a year treating men and women from all five braches of the US Armed Forces at the USAF’s Pain Management Clinic in Anchorage.
 My wife and I moved to Bend, Oregon when funding for that position ended.

 Thousands of hours of training with some phenomenal physicians and thirty years of practice have increased my knowledge and honed my skills, but I'm convinced that the two most important conditions for healing are safety and permission.
 I create the safety and guide my patients to giving themselves the permission.
 The rest is almost child’s play, as my patients at the Air Force Hospital in Alaska proved.
 The understanding that health depends on the patient’s permission to heal partly explains how distance healing can be effective.
 I’ve had my challenges, but life is good now, and I get to help others.

-To see how Mike’s training compares to others’ in Anchorage, visit IAHP.com.
+To see how Mike’s training compares to others, visit IAHP.com.
 For all his training, please see his Curriculum Vitae.